On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: The Born-Oppenheimer Approximation

-Hence, the significance of the ansatz and approximation is that the part of the joint state $\Psi_a(x_1,x_2)$ that expresses the kinetic energy of the nuclei can (approximately) be factored out as $\theta_a(x_1)$.
+In this specific sense, the part of the joint state $\Psi_a(x_1,x_2)$ that expresses the kinetic energy of the nuclei can (approximately) be factored out as $\theta_a(x_1)$.
 But to repeat the discussion after (\ref{eq:BOexpand1}), it cannot be over-emphasized that $\Psi_a(x_1,x_2)$ has \textit{not} been factored into strictly nuclear and electronic parts, since the other factor, $\psi_a(x_1,x_2)$, depends on both, not just the electron configuration.

-We are now in a position to solve the molecular energy eigenstate problem for the system.
-From (\ref{eq:BOansatz}), one needs to find $\theta_a(x_1)$ and $\psi_a(x_1,x_2)$; the latter is given by (\ref{eq:RedHamTISE}), so all we need is the equation for the former.
+Then, from (\ref{eq:BOansatz}), one needs to find $\theta_a(x_1)$ and $\psi_a(x_1,x_2)$; the latter is given by (\ref{eq:RedHamTISE}), so all we need is the equation for the former.
 From (\ref{eq:BOansatz}) we have:

 while from (\ref{eq:RedHamTISE}) and (\ref{eq:T1approx}) we have

 which gives: